Updated for the 2026 Immigration Rules

 The 180-Day Absence Rule

 For Long Residence applicants under paragraph 276B, the test is different: a maximum of 540 days across the entire 10-year period and no single absence over 184 days.
-Any single trip exceeding 184 days is likely to break continuous residence unless there were compelling or compassionate circumstances — such as serious illness, a family emergency, or a natural disaster.
+Any single trip exceeding 184 days is likely to break continuous residence unless there were compelling or compassionate circumstances — such as serious illness of the applicant, a family emergency, or a natural disaster.

 The 28-Day Early Application Window

-Under paragraph CR 1.2(a) of Appendix Continuous Residence, you can submit your ILR application up to 28 calendar days before your qualifying period completes.
+For most routes, under paragraph CR 1.2(a) of Appendix Continuous Residence, you can submit your ILR application up to 28 calendar days before your qualifying period completes.
 This includes weekends and bank holidays.
 The window protects against gaps in lawful status while UKVI processes your application and triggers section 3C leave under the Immigration Act 1971, which extends your lawful status while a decision is pending.
+The concession does not apply to every route, so check the rule for your category before relying on it.

 Warning: Apply 29 or more days early and your application will be refused as premature.
 You will lose the £3,226 application fee with no refund and must wait to re-apply within the correct window.
 Use our ILR 28 days calculator to find the exact earliest valid submission date.